captnswing/graphite_vagrant/README.md

     cd graphite_vagrant
     vagrant up

-This will run the [graphite cookbook](https://github.com/captnswing/chef-graphite) and install graphite and all of its requirements.
+This will run the [graphite cookbook](https://github.com/captnswing/chef-graphite) and install graphite and all of its requirements on the local vagrant box.
 On my Macbook Air, that takes around 7 min.
 YMMV.

+### And now what?

 Once the chef run completes, you can access graphite's web GUI through [localhost:8085](http://localhost:8085)